Z-Laboratory/Z-Lab-Utility/QENS data fitting/README.md

+# QENS data fitting

 This package does QENS data fitting routine that reads grp files.

-Dependencies of this package: numpy, matplotlib, and scipy.
+Dependencies of this package:
+  General:            numpy, matplotlib, and scipy.
+  From Z-Lab-Utility: ezfft, CurveFitting

-example.py: Example script that does the QENS/resolution data fitting, simply run "python example.py" in the terminal.
+To run this example, first change the filename in the "example.py" and simply run "python example" in the terminal.

-ezfft.py: A FFT routine.

-CurveFitting: A rouinte for general curve fitting that is based on scipy.optimize.curve_fit.

-QENSFit: Fitting and plotting QENS/resolution data.

 This project is developed and maintained by Z Lab.
 Developers to this project were made by:

 Shao-Chun Lee (scl6@illinois.edu)
+Y Z (zhyang@illinois.edu)

 For obtaining user support please contact us at Z Lab (https://z.engineering.illinois.edu/).